 Also, without a TFN on file you won’t be able to make non-concessional (after-tax) contributions or participate in any co-contribution schemes or the Low Income Super Tax Offset (LISTO) scheme.

-To avoid having to pay more tax on your super contributions than is absolutely necessary, you should have your Tax File Number recorded by your fund.
+To avoid having to pay more tax on your super contributions than necessary, you should have your Tax File Number recorded by your fund.

 If you have not provided us with your TFN either login to your Members online account and update ‘Your Personal Details’ or download and complete the Tax file nomination form (PDF) and return to us as soon as possible.